bridging-the-gap/bridging-the-gap.github.io/index.md

 The latest version of the app is hosted [here](https://bridging-the-gap.xyz/#/).

 #### Log-in credentials for a home-page mockup for companies using the app:
-Email: google@google.com
+Email: hr@google.com

 Password: foo

 #### Log-in credentials for a home-page mockup for students using the app:
-Email: henric@hawaii.edu
+Email: erish@hawaii.edu

 Password: foo

 #### Log-in credentials for a home-page mockup for admin using the app:
-Email: cmoore@hawaii.edu
+Email: bridging.the.gap.uhm@gmail.com

 Password: foo